ausazh/go-project/readme.md

     - Parses a json missing fields but raises it as an error: check
     - Parses a json with an unexpected structure, raises an error: check
     - Parses a json with extra fields with no issues: yes (I guess this is probably beneficial behaviour, to allow the JSON to be extended while still letting it be used by this app)
-  - While writing error handling, I realised sometimes I would need to exit the function without a resulting BirdReport object, so I refactored the Retrieve function to look more similar to the UnmarshalJSON and other functions, in terms of taking in a pointer to the BirdReport object and returning the error rather than returning the BirdReport object which may or may not exist - I figured that seemed to be a common pattern for Go functions with that kind of functionality
 - VALIDATE DATA
   - while much of the validation is done in UnmarshalJSON, there are still a few extra things we need to check
   - CHANGING THE SCHEMA: realised that checking coordinates is a tad tedious (e.g. need to check if 3+ coordinates lie along a line), so since the actual data structure is arbitrary, we'll replace it with a single coordinate and length and height of the area